What is email sender reputation?

 Things to keep in mind when creating your email content:

 - Don’t oversell to your users.
 Check out these 5 best practices for email CTAs.

 - Don’t use spam words in your content.
 Find out more about email copy here.

 - Test all of your links.

 - Format your content for readability (see email design best practices).

 5. Sending emails inconsistently

-You need some balance when you are creating your email content calendar.
-If you mail too often you are annoying your users and generating complaints.
-But if you mail too little you are missing out on sales opportunities.
+You need some balance when creating your email campaign calendar.
+Email too often and you risk annoying your users and generating spam complaints.
+Email too little and you miss out on sales opportunities.

-The bottom line is that if you don’t have a consistent schedule, and mail random days and times of the week instead, your users may lose interest.
+The bottom line is that if you don’t have a consistent schedule, and email random days and times of the week instead, your users may lose interest.
 Marketing Sherpa published a blog post around a study done by Return Path which claimed read rates declined as send frequency increased.

 The other type of trap is the recycled spam trap.
 These are email addresses that were once real but have been abandoned by the user.
-The ESP deactivates the account which should cause hard bounces for you so that you remove the user from your list.
+The ESP deactivates the account which should cause hard bounces for you so you remove the user from your list.

-Time to Boost Your Sender Score
+Boost Your Sender Reputation